Bookkeeping and Accounting in Hong Kong

 2. Annual Return Filing (NAR1)

-• Secretary needs a confirmation that no ownership changes occurred.
+Your company secretary usually only needs confirmation that no ownership changes occurred.

-• Banks may request the latest BR and NAR1 for verification.
+Banks may request the latest BR and NAR1 documents for verification when opening accounts or processing transactions.

 3. Bookkeeping and Accounting